 Epic poem is a form of narrative poem that follows a hero through trials and tribulations, sometimes fighting with gods.
 Examples of epic poems are Homer’s Odyssey and Iliad.
 They are generally as they sound – very long poems that tell an epic story.

-Sonnets are fourteen lines of poetry written in iambic pentameter.
+Sonnets are poetry written in iambic pentameter that fourteen lines long.

 Italian or Petrarchan sonnet